JEP draft: Code reflection (Incubator)

 To support libraries effectively, we propose to enhance reflection to expose not just classes, fields, and methods but also the code of methods and lambda expressions.
 With this enhancement, we can develop libraries that translate Java code, e.g., the lambda expression used in a parallel stream, into GPU code, eliminating the need to manually write CUDA C code.
 With knowledge of both Java code and GPU code, libraries can model data dependencies and optimize data transfer between CPU and GPU for better performance.

 Just as the FFM API is not specific to GPUs, an API providing access to Java code is not specific to GPUs.
 Libraries could use it to, e.g., automatically differentiate Java code, pass translated Java code to native machine learning runtimes, or translate Java code to SQL statements.
+These are all examples of foreign programming models.

 Description